spack/spack/lib/spack/docs/spack_workflows.rst

 ^^^^^^^^^^^^^^^^^^

-:ref:`packaging_extensions` may be used as an alternative to loading Python packages directly.
+:ref:`packaging_extensions` may be used as an alternative to loading Python (and similar systems) packages directly.
 If extensions are activated, then ``spack load python`` will also load all the extensions activated for the given ``python``.
-However, Spack extensions have two potential
+This reduces the need for users to load a large number of modules.

-drawbacks:
+However, Spack extensions have two potential drawbacks:

 1. Activated packages that involve compiled C extensions may still need their dependencies to be loaded manually.
 For example,